 Skyline, an exhibit about skyscraper engineering, translates Reggio design principles and instructional methods from preschool settings to the development of an interactive exhibition.
-The project also drew on Vygotsky's work in "scaffolding" children's learning, translating that approach into signage which modelled caregivers building with their children and providing conversational statements such as "Lefty Loosey, Righty Tighty."
+The project drew on Vygotsky's work in "scaffolding" children's learning, translating that approach into graphic signage which modelled caregivers building with their children.
+These signs provided conversational statements such as "Lefty Loosey, Righty Tighty," and parents could be overheard repeating these statements to their children.
 The exhibition project achieved its goal of prompting conversations which support children's problem solving and mastery of tools.

 The team introduced a number of design strategies to improve on an earlier exhibition called Under Construction.
 The new design raised girls' participation to match the boys' and increased the percentage of visitors who built freestanding structures.
 Note the grommeted fabric in bright patterns and the triangular braces which simplified the process of stabilizing structures.